 A ‘mitre’ is a type of join where the 2 adjoining edges are cut on a 45 degree angle to create a nice corner finish.

 A raked ceiling is found in a lot of 80’s built homes and has become highly sought after today.
-A rake is basically a ceiling with a higher include that and flat, level ceiling.
+A rake is basically a ceiling with a higher incline than that of a flat level ceiling.
 It makes a home feel much more spacious and airy.

 Is similar to an island in that it's a work bench with a top, however instead of being freestanding free in the centre of the kitchen, one end is attached to a wall.